-Prior to the beginning of the calendar year, a non-management director may elect to defer some or all of their cash compensation for the upcoming year into a cash account or stock unit account pursuant to the Company's Directors' Fees Deferral Plan, amended and restated as of May 11, 2021.
+Prior to the beginning of the calendar year, a non-management director may elect to defer some or all of their cash compensation for the upcoming year into a cash account or stock unit account pursuant to the Company's Directors' Fees Deferral Plan.
 When making a deferral election, a non-management director may elect to receive payment for the deferred amounts in a lump sum or in annual installments beginning either upon the last day of the fiscal quarter following his or her (i) separation from service with the Company or (ii) attainment of an age specified in advance by the non-management director.
-For 2021, Dr. Krishnan elected to defer the entire amount of his cash compensation into a cash account under the Company's Directors' Fees Deferral Plan.
-None of the other non-management directors elected to defer any portion of their cash compensation payable for 2021.
+For 2023, Dr. Krishnan and Mr. Smith each elected to defer the entire amount of his cash compensation into a stock unit account under the Company's Directors' Fees Deferral Plan.
+None of the other non-management directors elected to defer any portion of their cash compensation payable for 2023.

-In March 2021, at the same time that management's long-term incentive ("LTI") awards were granted, each of our non-management directors was granted 19,296 restricted stock units in respect of the equity portion of the non-management directors' compensation.
-On the date of grant, these awards had an actual award value of approximately \$170,000 per non-management director, which represented the number of restricted stock units valued at \$170,000 (based on the closing market price of our Common Stock on that date of \$8.81/share) rounded to the nearest whole number of units.
+In March 2023, at the same time that management's long-term incentive ("LTI") awards were granted, each of our non-management directors was granted 29,268 time-based restricted stock units as the equity portion of the non-management directors' annual compensation.
+On the date of grant, these awards had an actual award value of approximately \$180,000 per non-management director, which represented the number of restricted stock units valued at \$180,000 (based on the closing market price of our Common Stock on that date of \$6.15 per share) rounded to the nearest whole number of units.
+In addition, as noted above, as an annual stipend for his service as Chairman of the Board, Mr. Smith was granted an additional 43,089 time-based restricted stock unit awards with a grant date fair value of \$265,000 (based on the closing market price of our Common Stock on that date of \$6.15 per share) rounded to the nearest whole number of units.

-Any non-management director who joins our Board during the first six months of the year will receive the same number of restricted stock units as is awarded to the other non-management directors as stock-based compensation for that year; however, if a non-management director's appointment occurs during the last six months of the year such non-management director will receive no stock-based compensation for that year.
-For example, Dr. Hastings joined the Board during the 3rd quarter of 2021, and, therefore, did not receive any stock-based compensation for 2021.
+Any non-management director who joins our Board during the first six months of the year will receive the same number of time-based restricted stock units as is awarded to the other non-management directors as the equity portion of the non-management directors' annual compensation for that year; however, if a non-management director joins our Board during the last six months of the year such non-management director will receive no equity-based compensation for that year.
+For example, Gen. Burgess joined the Board during the 3rd quarter of 2023, and, therefore, did not receive any stock-based compensation for 2023.